 Step 1: You will need 3/4 cup of gluten free starter.
 Make sure it is bubbling and at room temperature!
 If you refrigerate your starter, take it out of the refrigerator the night before you plan to make bread.
 I take a discard, feed it with gluten-free flour and water, and let it sit on the counter overnight.

 You will want your starter warmer if it is a cold season, especially winter.
-I like to put my starter either in the oven with the light on or on my Euro Cuisine Yogurt Maker base (with two folded dish towels on it so the starter doesn’t get too hot.)
+I like to put my starter either in the oven with the light on or on my Euro Cuisine Yogurt Maker base (with two folded dish towels on it so the starter doesn’t get too hot).

 Why Water Quality Is Important:

 I always use purified water when making sourdough or baking with yeast.
 Chlorine and chemicals in our tap water can kill your yeast and inhibit the rise.
-If you want the best rise, you must use purified water that doesn’t contain these chemicals.
+To achieve the best rise, use purified water that doesn’t contain these chemicals.

 Step 3: Mix the wet and dry ingredients well.
-You want a wet dough, like a thick pancake batter.
+You want wet dough, like a thick pancake batter.

 This is my favorite option so far – let it rise in the pan you’ll use for baking and it has the softest crust and best crumb of the four 5 recipes I’ve tried, while still being super easy.”